 Flying through Old Faithful

-We spent three days flying into Yellowstone park.
-We took photos from a time-lapse 16 mm movie camera in the nose.
-On one very low pass through Old Faithful Geyser, the photos show the roof line of Old Faithful Lodge.
-The roof line gives away our altitude.
-On this pass we went below the roof line.
-It was also a very wet pass.
-It shut down our electrical system.
-Fortunately, the electrical system came back on after 10 minutes.
-We needed it to make an instrument approach into Idaho Falls.
+Berry’s team spent three days flying through geysers Yellowstone park.
+They took photos from a time-lapse 16 mm movie camera in the nose.
+On one very low pass through Old Faithful Geyser, the photos showed the aircraft was below the roof line of Old Faithful Lodge.
+This geyser penetration was so wet pass, it shut down the aircraft electrical system for 10 minutes.

-Later, we upgraded to the modified B-26 shown here.
+Later, the Desert Research Institute upgraded its research aircraft to the modified B-26 shown here.

 National Science Foundation

-In 1973, National Science Foundation in Washington, DC invited me to be the Program Manager for Weather Modification.
-I managed NSF’s leading-edge national weather research projects, including the Metropolitan Meteorological Experiment (METROMEX) and the National Hail Research Experiment (NHRE).
+In 1973, National Science Foundation in Washington, DC invited Berry to be the its Program Manager for Weather Modification.
+Berry managed NSF’s leading-edge national weather research projects, including the Metropolitan Meteorological Experiment (METROMEX) and the National Hail Research Experiment (NHRE).

-METROMEX was the first research project to show how a metropolitan city like St. Louis inadvertently changed its temperature, humidity and precipitation.
+METROMEX showed how a metropolitan city like St. Louis inadvertently changed its temperature, humidity and precipitation.
 This has become known as the heat island effect.

 Wind energy studies

-Here is the then state-of-the-art wind recording instrument we developed and manufactured.
+Here is their then state-of-the-art wind recording instrument.
 It recorded hourly average wind speed for 45 days without service, running on 4 D-cells.
+His team collected and processed the data monthly.

-Here is how wind flows over a smooth ridge.
+Below is a simulation of how wind flows over a smooth ridge.
 The wind is stronger on the leeward slope than on the windward side of the hill.
-You can even see this effect by watching water flow over rocks in a stream.
+This effect is even visible when water flows over rocks in a stream.

-From 1989 through 1992, I managed my company’s meteorological team to provide 24-hour weather forecasting for the US Customs Aerostat project along the southern U.S. border.
+From 1989 through 1992, Berry’s meteorological team provided 24-hour weather forecasting for the US Customs Aerostat project along the southern U.S. border.

 Windows World Open ‘People’s Choice Award’

-In 1992, I made courtroom history by developing and defending the first computer model to generate new evidence in a criminal trial.
-My custom software application, written in the first version of Microsoft Visual Basic, modeled human body physiological responses to changing weather and environmental conditions.
-My model and my testimony was a key element in the successful defense in a high-profile murder trial.
+In 1992, Berry made courtroom history by developing and defending the first computer model to generate new evidence in a criminal trial.
+His custom software application, written in the first version of Microsoft Visual Basic, modeled human body physiological responses to changing weather and environmental conditions.
+His model and testimony were key in the successful defense in a high-profile murder trial.

-In 1993, my company developed our “CalWater” software that used historical, annual streamflow and tree-ring data to estimate future annual steamflow for the Sacramento River Index.
-It accurately predicted the recovery from the drought in California in 1993.
-It also predicted a longer-term water future for California that I plan to release in the future.
+In 1993, Berry’s company developed “CalWater” software that used curve-fits to historical, annual streamflow and tree-ring data to estimate future annual steamflow for the Sacramento River Index.
+It accurately predicted the recovery from the drought in California in 1993, and predicted a longer-term drought would return in 2012.

 Climate Change and statistical inference

-These eminent statisticians concluded that the problem of determining the effect of cloud seeding involved the most difficult statistical problems they had encountered.
+In 1969, Berry’s panel of eminent statisticians concluded the problem of determining the effect of cloud seeding was the most difficult statistical problem they had encountered.